What's Ryan Reynolds got against Eurovision?

 In 2016, Ukraine caused a stir with its fiercely political entry, called 1944.
 The song performed by Crimean singer Jamala was ostensibly about the expulsion of the Tartars from Crimea by Joseph Stalin, but many read it as an allegory for Ukraine's present-day conflict with Russia.

 The song went on to win the contest.
-The next year, Russia withdrew from the competition after its singer, Julia Samoylova, was told she could not enter the Ukraine, which as the previous year's winner, was hosting the ceremony.
+The next year, Russia withdrew from the competition after its singer, Julia Samoylova, was told she could not enter Ukraine, which as the previous year's winner, was hosting the ceremony.

 Samoylova was barred from the country because she had illegally entered Crimea to perform a concert, and many interpreted Russia's decision to make her their singer as a political statement.